How To Freeze Green Beans

 - Spread on cookie sheet and place in freezer

-Once the vegetables are chilled, you may pack them in freezer bags or use a vacuum sealing system to package them in freezer bags with the air removed.
+Once your beans are chilled, pack them in freezer bags or use a vacuum sealing system to package them in freezer bags with the air removed.

 Vegetables frozen in vacuum-sealed bags will last much longer than those stored in zip-lock type bags.
 I use both types of bags, although I prefer the vacuum-sealed bags.
 Any veggies froze in zip lock bags are used first so they don’t get freezer burn.